Pruitt leads Lipscomb against Bellarmine - WTOP News

 Nashville, Tennessee; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Lipscomb faces the Bellarmine Knights after Will Pruitt scored 30 points in Lipscomb’s 90-85 victory over the Austin Peay Governors.
+BOTTOM LINE: Lipscomb plays the Bellarmine Knights after Will Pruitt scored 30 points in Lipscomb’s 90-85 victory against the Austin Peay Governors.

-The Bisons have gone 10-1 in home games.
+The Bisons are 10-1 in home games.
 Lipscomb leads the ASUN averaging 37.1 points in the paint.
 Pruitt leads the Bisons scoring 6.9.

-Ben Johnson averages 2.4 made 3-pointers per game for the Knights, scoring 13.0 points while shooting 37.2% from beyond the arc.
-Bash Wieland is shooting 55.9% and averaging 16.8 points over the last 10 games for Bellarmine.
+Bash Wieland is averaging 14 points for the Knights.
+Ben Johnson is averaging 3.1 made 3-pointers over the last 10 games for Bellarmine.

 LAST 10 GAMES: Bisons: 7-3, averaging 84.1 points, 29.4 rebounds, 13.7 assists, 5.5 steals and 2.8 blocks per game while shooting 52.2% from the field.
 Their opponents have averaged 80.9 points per game.